CogStack/CogStack-Pipeline/docs/quickstart/index.md

 [//]: # "Content description"
-In this tutorial we only focus on a simple and very common use-case, where CogStack reads and process semi-structured EHRs from a single PostgreSQL database.
+In this tutorial we only focus on a simple and very common use-case, where CogStack reads and process structured and free-text EHRs data from a single PostgreSQL database.
 The result is then stored in ElasticSearch where the data can be easily queried in [Kibana](https://www.elastic.co/products/kibana) dashboard.
 However, CogStack engine also supports multiple data sources -- please see **Example 3** which covers such case.

 ## CogStack ecosystem